RWS/studio-api-docs/apiconcepts/terminology/overview.md

 Selecting the Terminology Provider
 -------
-When you implement a custom terminology provider you need to consider a number of features that such plug-ins typically have.
-First, the user selects the terminology provider in Trados Studio.
+When you implement a custom terminology provider, you need to consider a number of features that such plug-ins typically have.
+First, you select the terminology provider in Trados Studio.
 By default, Trados Studio features two standard terminology providers for connecting to MultiTerm termbase files or MultiTerm server termbases:

 <img style="display:block; " src="images/general_01_add_tb.jpg" />